haselkern/Minecraft-ArmorStand/README.md

 This project is currently being rewritten.
 This document should be changed to include help for users and then help for contributors, especially translators.

 ## TODO
 The following things still have to be done.
-Possibly in this order.
 - [X] Equipment
 - [ ] Equipment locking
   - [ ] Can we scrape the MC wiki for a searchable dropdown list? https://minecraft.fandom.com/api.php ?